Zabolekar/budivelnyk/README.md

 ## JIT Compilation (Experimental)

-On AMD64, the `bf_to_function` function generates immediately runnable machine code without an external assembler or linker:
+On x86_64 Linux, the `bf_to_function` function generates immediately runnable machine code without an external assembler or linker:

 ```pycon
 >>> import budivelnyk as bd